 Urticaria refers to a group of disorders affecting adults and children, in which red patches and weals occur in the skin.
 A weal is a swelling of the surface skin.
 It may be spelled 'wheal'.
 The name urticaria is derived from the common European stinging nettle 'Urtica dioica'.

-The skin swelling seen in urticaria is due to the release of chemicals such as histamine from mast cells in the skin which causes small blood vessels to leak.
+The skin swelling seen in urticaria is due to the release of chemicals such as histamine from mast cells and basophils in the skin, which causes small blood vessels to leak.
 The weals can be a few millimetres or several centimetres in diameter, coloured white or red, often surrounded by a red flare, and frequently itchy.
 Each weal may last a few minutes or several hours, and may change shape.
 Weals may be round, or form rings, a map-like pattern or giant patches.

 The surface weals may be accompanied by deeper swelling of eyelids, lips, hands and elsewhere.
 The deeper swelling is called angioedema.
 Angioedema may occur with or without urticarial weals (10%).